Arbitrage-free catastrophe reinsurance valuation for compound dynamic contagion claims: Insurance market and no-arbitrage

 Finally, we obtain the results by applying the transforms in \cref{thm:new-lambda_2}. \end{proof}

 In fact, the original distributional structure of the underlying risk process via this change of measure is preserved.
-We may also need the stationary condition under the new measure, i.e.,
+We may also need the stationary condition for a CDCP under the new measure, i.e.,